NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Divine Rebuttal.md

 Granted by [[Feats/Divine Rebuttal|Divine Rebuttal]]

-All your allies gain a +2 circumstance bonus to the triggering saving throw (or a +3 circumstance bonus on a critical hit).
+You gain a +2 circumstance bonus to the triggering saving throw (or a +3 circumstance bonus on a critical hit).

 *Source: Pathfinder Player Core*
 *ORC*